VoeSo/Twix/docs/render queue part1.md

 ## Findings:

-You can see effects of various settings by eyeing "Render queue depth" in the frameview csv files.
+You can see the effects by eyeing "Render queue depth" in the frameview csv files.

 A cpu capped scenario will always have a value between 0 and 1.(bc gpu finishes rendering the previous frame before the cpu can finish work on the current frame)